I’ve seen quite a bit of posts discussing Muay Thai vs Krav Maga.

 Versatility | While it’s effective in stand-up fights, it lacks techniques for ground fighting. | Attempts to cover a wide range of scenarios, which can lead to less time spent on refining specific techniques. |

-Brief comparison of Muay Thai and Krav Maga
+Brief comparison of Muay Thai vs Krav Maga

 Krav Maga History